Comparing Machine Learning based Segmentation Models on Jet Fire Radiation Zones: Introduction

 \section{Introduction}

-In the industrial environment there are certain activities such as the storage of fuels or the transportation of hazardous material, that can be involved in severe accidents that affect the industrial plant or activity border, as well as external factors like human health, environmental damage, property damage, and others.
-An overall knowledge of the features and characteristics of major accidents is required to prevent and manage them or, in the worst case scenario, take action to reduce and control their severity and aftermath.
-There are some accidents that are relatively well known and researched, however, there are other accidents that have not been broadly explored.
+In the industrial environment, there are certain activities such as the storage of fuels or the transportation of hazardous material, that can be involved in severe accidents that affect the industrial plant or activity border, as well as external factors like human health, environmental damage, property damage, and others.
+Overall knowledge of the features and characteristics of major accidents is required to prevent and manage them or, in the worst case scenario, take action to reduce and control their severity and aftermath.
+Some accidents are relatively well known and researched, however, other accidents have not been broadly explored.

 Sometimes the detection of fire, in an industrial setting, is not enough to make the correct decisions when managing certain fire accidents.
 An example of this, is the impingement of jet flames on nearby pipes, depending on the heat fluxes of the flame, the pipe wall could heat up quickly and reach dangerous temperatures that lead to severe domino effect sequences.
 These heat fluxes can be defined as three main areas of interest within the flame \cite{Vahid21}, and the definition of their geometric characteristics and localization becomes valuable information in risk management.